iterative/dvc.org/content/docs/user-guide/project-structure/internal-files.md

   `dvc config cache` for related configuration options.

   > Note that DVC includes the cache directory in `.gitignore` during
   > initialization.
-No data tracked by DVC will ever be pushed to the Git
+No data tracked by DVC should ever be pushed to the Git
-  > repository, only [DVC files](/doc/user-guide/dvc-files) that are needed to
+  > repository, only the [DVC files](/doc/user-guide/project-structure) that are
-  > download or reproduce them.
+  > needed to download or reproduce that data.

 - `.dvc/plots`: Directory for
   [plot templates](/doc/command-reference/plots#plot-templates)